iLert/terraform-provider-ilert/website/docs/r/user.html.markdown

 # ilert_user

-An [user](https://api.ilert.com/api-docs/#tag/Users) is a member of a ilert account that have the ability to interact with incidents and other data on the account.
+An [user](https://api.ilert.com/api-docs/#tag/Users) is a member of a ilert account that have the ability to interact with alerts and other data on the account.

 ## Example Usage